christos8333/wax-prosemirror/README.md

 ## Get up and running

-Run a local version of the Editoria's editor
+Run a local version of the demos

-1.  `yarn with node >= 12`
+1.  `yarn with node >= 14`

-2.  `yarn editoria` Will bring up a demo of the Editoria Ediitor
+2.  `yarn editoria` Will bring up a demos of different ediitors

 Scripts: `yarn` , `yarn clean`, `yarn reset`